 What time are the events and when do the doors open?

-The event schedule will be available in late September, 2019.
-At this time official practices are scheduled to begin on Thursday, October 24, 2019 with the competition starting on Friday October 25, 2019.
+The event schedule is available now but is subject to change.
+To see details click here.
+At this time official practices will take place on Thursday October 28, 2021, with the competition beginning on Friday October 29, 2021.Please not all practice sessions will be closed to ticket holders.
 Competition start times are subject to change up to and including the week of the event.
-The doors open each day 30 minutes prior to the beginning of the first practice.
+Please note doors will open one hour before the start the competition.

 The most up-to-date schedule is posted on the Skate Canada website at www.skatecanada.ca.
 Please check the website regularly to see updated schedule.
 If there is a schedule change and you cannot attend, tickets are non-refundable.